 Malaria is a rare transfusion-transmitted infection but continues to pose a risk.

 To minimise the risk of potential blood donors transmitting infectious agents to patients, all donations are subjected to stringent screening procedures, including collection of a comprehensive medical and travel history as part of the donor assessment process.
-Malarial antibody screening is performed by the Australian Red Cross Blood Service on donors with a potential malarial exposure risk.
+Malarial antibody screening is performed by the Australian Red Cross Lifeblood on donors with a potential malarial exposure risk.

 When to suspect this adverse reaction?